‘The Legend Of The Blue Sea’ Episode 16 Spoilers: Which Major Character Will Die?

 The Legend Of The Blue Sea Episode 16 is still in the works but fans are already very excited to learn what happens next as speculations of a major death lurks.

-The top-rated Korean drama from SBS is now four episodes away from the inevitable end and fans are already torn between wanting to watch the next installments of the show and wishing that it went on for a little while longer.
+The top-rated Korean drama from SBS is now four episodes away from the inevitable end, and fans are already torn between wanting to watch the next installments of the show and wishing that it went on for a little while longer.

 In The Legend Of The Blue Sea Episode 15, fans were treated to the highly anticipated reunion of Heo Joon Jae and his mother, Mo Yoo-Ran (Na Young-Hee), who happened to be serving as a house maid in Cha Si-Ah’s (Shin Hye-Sun) home.